cschladetsch/Doplhin/ConvertUTCToLocalTime/prompt.md

   * Date represented by ordinal number number followed by "st", "nd", "rd", "th".
 For example `7th`
   * Year represented by a 4-digit number.
   * Time represented using 12-hr clock time followed by 'AM' or 'PM'.
-  * Timezone specified after the time compoentn and separated by whitespace.
+  * Time zone specified after the time component and separated by whitespace.
 For example: "EST" or "PST" or "AEST".
   * The program will correctly deal with daylight savings based on local time zone.

 ## Sample Usage